-As an AP® Calculus teacher, Meryl saw students struggle in math for the first time.
-She became an AP® Calculus tutor to help those students realize they can excel in the subject.
-She provides tips for hiring the best Calculus tutor for you.
+As an AP® Calculus teacher, Meryl saw her students struggle in math for the first time.
+She became an AP® Calculus BC tutor to help those students realize they can improve their understanding and test scores.
+She provides questions to ask in order to hire the best AP Calculus BC tutor.

 My heart raced and my foot anxiously tapped the ground as I waited for the web browser to load.